scrapinghub/web-poet/docs/intro/overrides.rst

       which contains Page Objects for common websites.
     - Another similar **external** package named ``gadget_sites_page_objects`` is available for even more specific websites.
-    - Your project's objectives is to handle as much eCommerce websites as you can.
-Thus, you'd want to use the already available packages above and perhaps improve on them or create new Page Objects for new websites.
+    - Your project's objective is to handle as much eCommerce websites as you can.

+        - Thus, you'd want to use the already available packages above and perhaps improve on them or create new Page Objects for new websites.

-Remember that all of the :class:`~.OverrideRule` are declared by annotating Page Objects using the :func:`web_poet.handle_urls`.
+Remember that all of the :class:`~.OverrideRule` are declared by annotating Page Objects using the :func:`web_poet.handle_urls` via ``@handle_urls``.
 Thus, they can easily be accessed using the :meth:`~.PageObjectRegistry.get_overrides` of ``web_poet.default_registry``.

 This can be done something like: